bebopjmm/starfinder-campaigns/dead-echoes/Team/taraea.md

 	- **Black Hole**: When you’re fully graviton-attuned, as a standard action, you can pull any number of creatures within 20 feet of you closer.
 You choose which creatures are affected and which ones aren’t.
 Each target must succeed at a **DC14 Fortitude** save or be pulled 10 feet toward you.
 The range of this revelation and the distance pulled increase by 5 feet at 5th level and every 4 levels thereafter.
 Solid objects do not block this ability, but any creature that runs into a solid object ceases moving closer to you.
 Creatures moved by this ability do not provoke attacks of opportunity from this movement.
 		- After you use this revelation, you immediately become unattuned.
 		- Black hole functions as a zenith revelation for the purposes of abilities that reference them.
-	- **Supernova**: When you’re fully photon-attuned, as a standard action, you can deal 1d6 fire damage plus 1d6 additional fire damage per solarian level to all creatures within 10 feet of you.
+	- **Supernova (3d6)**: When you’re fully photon-attuned, as a standard action, you can deal 1d6 fire damage plus 1d6 additional fire damage per solarian level to all creatures within 10 feet of you.
 A creature that succeeds at a **DC14 Reflex** save takes half damage.
 		- After you use this revelation, you immediately become unattuned.
 		- Supernova functions as a zenith revelation for the purposes of abilities that reference them.
 	- **Stellar Rush (p)**: As a standard action, you can wreathe yourself in stellar fire and make a charge without the standard penalties.
 When you are attuned or fully attuned, you can substitute a bull rush for the melee attack at the end of the charge.
 Whether or not you succeed at the bull rush, the target takes 2d6 fire damage (Reflex half).